 M+V: Where do you buy your products and how are they delivered?

-Mr. Shockalingam: We have a lot of suppliers who come to the supermarket to show us their samples of their products.
-They give us pamphlets with the facts and figures and pricing; and then we discuss the margins and commissions on the price or the sales volumes.
-Then we have customers who give feedback to us, which we in turn give to the suppliers.
+Mr. Shockalingam: We have a lot of suppliers who come to the supermarket to show us the samples of their products.
+They give us pamphlets with the facts and figures and pricing, and then we discuss the margins and commissions on the price or the sales volumes.
+Then we have customers who give feedback to us, which we, in turn, give to the suppliers.
 Some of the producers even organize sampling in the store.
 This serves two purposes: customer awareness about the new products; and feedback for producers on their products.
 After that, the suppliers come in every week to check on the stock and take new orders.

 M+V: So would the supplier check stock levels or would you call them?

 Mr. Shockalingam: For most items, we usually have very small amounts of stock – maybe 6-12 pieces.
 The supplier writes down what has been sold and writes a new order that our supervisor will sign off.